U8NWXD/oppia-wiki/Build-process.md

 Most bugs appear in all build modes, so we recommend first trying to reproduce bugs locally in dev mode.
 Dev mode is optimized for fast compilation, so it's usually faster to debug in [dev mode](#dev-mode).
 If you can't reproduce the bug in dev mode, then you can try using [plain prod mode](#plain-prod-mode).
 Plain prod mode takes longer to compile, but since it more closely mimics how the application works in production, you may need it for bugs that don't appear in dev mode.

 You should only need to use [maintenance mode](#maintenance-mode) if you are debugging a problem with the mode or testing it.
 You can't use [deploy mode](#deploy-mode) locally, so bugs specific to deploy mode can only be debugged on a testing server.
-Finally, we only use the [minify only mode](#minify-only-mode) mode for the frontend tests, so you shouldn't ever need to run a server this way for debugging.
+Finally, we only use the [minify-only mode](#minify-only-mode) mode for the frontend tests, so you shouldn't ever need to run a server this way for debugging.
 You should just [[debug the frontend tests|Debug-frontend-tests]] directly.

 ## Source maps